remorses/framer-fixed/README.md

+# Forked and fixed framer npm package

+This repository contains the npm `framer` package with some fixes

+-   installed missing dependencies
+-   removed `import process from 'process'
+-   upgraded broken `framer-motion` package

 # Framer Library

 The Framer library is the code that drives Framer projects and components.
 It helps you build from simple interactive components to whole apps.